coq/coq/doc/sphinx/addendum/implicit-coercions.rst

 We then write :g:`f : C >-> D`.
 The restriction on the type of coercions is called *the uniform inheritance condition*.

-.. note:: The abstract classe ``Sortclass`` can be used as a source class, but
+.. note:: The abstract class ``Sortclass`` can be used as a source class, but
           the abstract class ``Funclass`` cannot.

 To coerce an object :g:`t:C t₁..tₙ` of ``C`` towards ``D``, we have to